paulboutin/pi-music-display/README.md

 # pi-music-display

 A microservices-based remote display system for showcasing album artwork and track metadata of currently playing songs.
 This project uses a Node.js/Express server as a proxy to a Python FastAPI microservice that leverages [shazamio](https://github.com/shazamio/ShazamIO) to recognize songs from audio files.
-The system is containerized with Docker Compose to simplify development, testing, and eventual deployment to a Raspberry Pi.
+The system is containerized with Docker Compose to simplify development, testing, and eventual to a Raspberry Pi.

+## Project Purpose

+The goal of **pi-music-display** is to create an interactive, remote display that automatically updates with the album artwork, title, artist, and other metadata of any song playing in its vicinity.
+This can be used in settings such as home entertainment, public installations, or even as a creative art project.
+By separating the application logic into a Node.js front end and a Python-based song recognition microservice, the project ensures modularity and flexibility.

 ## Features